July 25, 2018

 Trainer

 Bring life to your online course!
-Videos are the absolute hit among the methods for blended learning: they are entertaining, feel personal, and stick in the memory.
-Find out now in this article why you don't have to choose between quality and simple production!
+Videos are the absolute craze among the methods for blended learning: they are entertaining, feel personal, and stick in your memory.
+Find out now in this article why you don’t have to choose between quality and ease of production!

 Do you remember your school days when the class cheered when a film was shown in class?
-Videos have long been – and perhaps still are – a method for teachers to keep students satisfied and quiet with simple means.
+For a long time – and perhaps still today – videos have been a method for teachers to keep students satisfied and calm with simple means.
 But our love for videos remains as we grow older.
-Adults also generally prefer moving images to static images or texts.
+Even adults typically prefer moving images to static images or texts.

-Our environment is moving, life is in motion.
-An online course takes place on a virtual level and therefore runs the risk of appearing static and thus boring.
+Our environment is dynamic, life is in motion.
+An online course takes place on a virtual level and risks appearing static and thus boring.
 Videos are a great tool for trainers to bring life into their blended learning.

-In principle, other formats such as quizzes or audio tracks are also a good way to provide variety and liveliness in the online course.
-However, videos have one more significant advantage: they are the binding piece between you and your participants – at least when you yourself can be seen in the video.
+Basically, other formats like quizzes or audio tracks are also a good way to ensure variety and liveliness in the online course.
+However, videos have another compelling advantage: they are the binding element between you and your participants – at least when you are visible in the video.

-Videos in blended learning offer you the following three major advantages:
+Videos in blended learning provide you with the following three major advantages:

-1. Close emotional bond between trainer and participant
+1. Close emotional connection between trainer and participant

 2. Fun and variety in training